Search

 תָּנוּ רַבָּנַן: יְבָמָה, שְׁלֹשָׁה חֳדָשִׁים הָרִאשׁוֹנִים נִזּוֹנֶת מִשֶּׁל בַּעַל. מִכָּאן וְאֵילָךְ, אֵינָהּ נִזּוֹנֶת לֹא מִשֶּׁל בַּעַל וְלֹא מִשֶּׁל יָבָם.

 § The Gemara mentioned that a yevama is supported from her deceased husband’s estate.
 It now proceeds to cite a baraita that teaches this halakha: The Sages taught: A yevama during the first three months following her husband’s death receives sustenance payments from the husband’s estate.
-This is because her previous marriage to him is the cause of her current unmarried state, since is it due to that marriage that she must first wait three months before remarrying.
+This is because her previous marriage to him is the cause of her current unmarried state, since it is due to that marriage that she must first wait three months before remarrying.
 From this point forward, she does not receive sustenance payments, neither from the husband’s estate nor from the yavam, as he has not yet consummated a levirate marriage with her.

 עָמַד בַּדִּין וּבָרַח — נִזּוֹנֶת מָשָׁל יָבָם.